'Ashraful Makhlookaat - Human being is the prime creation of God.' Islam - 'A perfection created and designed in Gods shape.' Christianity

-These are the frontiers of evolving conciousness, and lets get back to we humans with our sensory capacities that are limited but cerebral capacities that has no bounds.
+These are the frontiers of evolving consciousness, and let's get back to we humans with our sensory capacities that are limited but cerebral capacities that have no bounds.
 Aristotle (384 BC - 322 BC) is credited with the traditional classification of the five sense organs: sight, smell, taste, touch, and hearing.
 As far back as the 1760's, the famous philosopher Immanuel Kant proposed that our knowledge of the outside world depends on our modes of perception.
 Human beings, along with monkeys, apes, and birds, are among the rare life forms that are principally audiovisual, and correspondingly weak in vision, hearing, sensory touch, taste and smell.

 Vision: Our vision is limited to a tiny segment of the electromagnetic spectrum, we see only a tiny bit in the middle of the whole, which we refer to as the “visual spectrum.
 Our optical apparatus divides this accessible piece into the fuzzy divisions we call colours.
 Just beyond blue in frequency is ultraviolet, which insects can see but we cannot.
-Bees, on the other hand, are sensitive to polarized light, and have a visual range that extends into the ultraviolet.
+Bees, on the other hand, are sensitive to polarised light and have a visual range that extends into the ultraviolet.
 Some kinds of snakes have special infra-red sensors that enable them to hunt in absolute darkness using only the heat emitted by their prey.
 Birds have a higher density of light-sensing cells than humans do in their retinas, and therefore, higher visual acuity.

 Hearing: We hear only a few of the sound frequencies around us.
 The human ear can perceive frequencies from 16 cycles per second, which is a very deep bass, to 28,000 cycles per second, which is a very high pitch.
 Bats and dolphins can detect frequencies higher than 100,000 cycles per second.
 Bats are far superior they orient with the echoes of ultrasound, at a frequency too high for our ears, and elephants commune with peevish at very low frequencies.
-Sound is a pressure variation that can be detected by the human ear.
-The number of pressure variations per second is called the frequency of sound, and is measured in hertz (Hz).
+The sound is a pressure variation that can be detected by the human ear.
+The number of pressure variations per second is called the frequency of sound and is measured in hertz (Hz).
 The normal hearing for a healthy young person ranges from approximately 20 Hz to 20000 Hz (20 kHz).
 In terms of sound pressure levels, audible sound ranges in humans are from the threshold of hearing at 0 dB to the threshold of pain at 130 dB and over.
 Humans can hear between 20 Hz - 20,000 Hz.

 However, some animals can hear lower or higher than humans.
 Sounds that are lower than human hearing (below 20 Hz) are called Infra-sound.
 Sounds that are higher than human hearing (above 20,000 Hz) are called Ultrasound.
 Why do bats fly with their mouths open?
-They are vocalizing high frequency chirps that bounce or "echo" back to them.
+They are vocalising high-frequency chirps that bounce or "echo" back to them.
 This form of navigation is called echolocation.
 A bat can fly through a dark cave and catch moths in mid-air using echolocation.Why do grasshoppers need to hear frequencies up to 50,000 Hz?
 They are listening for predators like the shrew — the smallest of all land mammals.
 Shrews are insect-eating animals called insectivores, and they use echolocation to locate crunchy little snacks like the grasshopper.
 The phrase, "quiet as a mouse?"
 It's not that mice are quiet, it's just that much of their communication is ultrasonic.
 When a baby mouse calls for its mother, it does so at 40,000 Hz — and adult mice can communicate up to 70,000 Hz!
 Compare this to the hearing range of a cat and you will understand how high-frequency communication can be a survival strategy.
 Our 20 Hz - 20,000 Hz is pathetic low 5 out of 10 if compared to the Animals.
 But 'Sentient status' we are 9, they are 3 on a scale of 10.

 Smell: The cavity of the nose is lined with mucous membranes that have smell receptors connected to the olfactory nerve.
-The smells themselves consist of vapors of various substances.
-The smell receptors are sensitive to seven types of sensations that can be characterized as camphor, musk, flower, mint, ether, acrid, or putrid.
-Dogs have a sense of smell that is many times more sensitive than man's.When measuring odor, there is a difference between emission and immission measurements.
-Emission measurement can be conducted by olfactometry using an olfactometer to dilute the odor sample.
+The smells themselves consist of vapours of various substances.
+The smell receptors are sensitive to seven types of sensations that can be characterised as camphor, musk, flower, mint, ether, acrid, or putrid.
+Dogs have a sense of smell that is many times more sensitive than man.When measuring odour, there is a difference between emission and immission measurements.
+Emission measurement can be conducted by olfactometry using an olfactometer to dilute the odour sample.
 A bear’s brain is a third of the size of ours, yet the part devoted to smell is five times larger.
 They possess big noses and the inside surfaces of their nostrils are enlarged with folds that make room for thousands of smell receptors.
 Their sense of smell is certainly better than a bloodhound’s and, quite possibly, is the best of any land animal.
 Two-thirds of a shark’s brain is dedicated to smell and it can detect the tiniest drop of blood from more than a mile away.
 Astonishingly even uninjured fish are not safe from a shark’s surveillance.

 Best ‘mate’ detection – The Moth.
 Imagine being able to sniff your future wife from 6-7 miles away.
-Well, that’s what a moth does using its feathery antennae.A bloodhound can stay on the trail of a person after several days, even if that person has walked through busy shopping centres and streets.
-In fact their sense of smell is so good, it’s better than the best man-made odour detecting machines.
+Well, that’s what a moth does use its feathery antennae.A bloodhound can stay on the trail of a person after several days, even if that person has walked through busy shopping centres and streets.
+In fact, their sense of smell is so good, it’s better than the best man-made odour detecting machines.
 Some dogs can even detect certain types of cancer and they do so with greater accuracy than state-of-the-art screening equipment.
-Most sensitive nose – The star nosed mole This poor-sighted creature’s unique nose has almost six times more touch receptors than a human hand and it uses its nose more for feeling than smelling.
+Most sensitive nose – The star-nosed mole This poor-sighted creature’s unique nose has almost six times more touch receptors than a human hand and it uses its nose more for feeling than smelling.
 As it makes its way down a tunnel, it sweeps its 22 fleshy tentacles back and forth with incredible speed touching 10-12 different objects per second.
 And as soon as a tasty worm is detected, it’s eaten within milliseconds.
 On olfactometer we are pathetic low 3 out of 10 if compared to the Animals.
 But 'Sentient status' we are 9, they are 5 on a scale of 10.

 Touch: The sense of touch is distributed throughout the body.
 Nerve endings in the skin and other parts of the body transmit sensations to the brain.
 Some parts of the body have a larger number of nerve endings and, therefore, are more sensitive.
 Four kinds of touch sensations can be identified: cold, heat, contact, and pain.
 The fingertips and the sexual organs have the greatest concentration of nerve endings.
 The sexual organs have "erogenous zones" that when stimulated start a series of endocrine reactions and motor responses resulting in orgasm.
-Body has about 20 different types of nerve endings that all send messages to our brain.
+The body has about 20 different types of nerve endings that all send messages to our brain.
 The nerve endings in the skins can tell you if something is hot or cold etc.

-Most common receptors are: Pain, Heat, Cold and Pressure.Pain receptor are probably the most important because they can protect us by warning our brain that our body is hurt.
+Most common receptors are Pain, Heat, Cold and Pressure.Pain receptor are probably the most important because they can protect us by warning our brain that our body is hurt.
 Body parts with more nerves are more sensitive.Tropical fishes use electric pulses to orient and communicate in opaque murky water, having evolved to high efficiency a sensory modality entirely lacking in humans.
 Humans cannot feel the Earth’s magnetic field, which migratory birds use for orientation.
-The polarization of sunlight from patches of the sky that honeybees employ is invisible to humans, this on a cloudy days guide honeybees from their hives to flower beds and back.
+The polarisation of sunlight from patches of the sky that honeybees employ is invisible to humans, this on a cloudy day guides honeybees from their hives to flower beds and back.
 Best earthquake detector – The catfish Catfish are probably the most finely tuned creatures on earth.
 Unlike most fish, they don’t have scales and their smooth skin gives them a heightened sense of touch.
-In addition tiny hairs that run along the catfish’s side are very sensitive to vibrations.
+In addition, tiny hairs that run along the catfish’s side are very sensitive to vibrations.
 So much so, catfish are rumoured to be able to detect earthquakes days in advance.